shanghuiyang/rpi-devices/README.md

 ```shell
 $ scp devices.pi pi@192.168.31.57:/home/pi
 ```
-`192.168.31.57` is the ip address of my raspberry pi, you need to replace it with the ip of your raspberry pi.
+`192.168.31.57` is the ip address of my raspberry pi, you need to replace it with yours.

 ssh to you raspberry pi, and run the binary.
 ```shell